top of page

 Supervised by Dr. Kristy Donaldson, LPC-S, RPT-S™, CHST

-Clinical focus: Anxiety, trauma-related issues, and life transitions for adults
+Anxiety, trauma-related issues, and life transitions for adults

-Professional Experience: Before becoming an LPC-Associate, I worked at Denver Children’s Home.
+Before becoming an LPC-Associate, I worked at Denver Children’s Home.
 There I supported youths overcoming trauma and various behavioral issues in their day-treatment and equine therapy programs.
 Most recently, I worked at the University of Mary Hardin-Baylor’s student counseling center and their community clinic counseling clients of all ages.
 I am currently under the supervision of Dr. Kristy Donaldson.

-Philosophy of Care: I typically take a strengths-based approach, often utilizing a solution-focused framework.
+I typically take a strengths-based approach, often utilizing a solution-focused framework.
 I use a variety of techniques like sensorimotor and cognitive-behavioral therapies as suits my clients' needs.
 I strive to fully engage clients in every part of their unique therapeutic journey, from planning to progress monitoring.
 I especially enjoy getting creative with clients to develop goals and solutions that work for them.

 Heather Carey